-Most of the District's purchase are off State Contracts, County (piggy back) or BOCES bids.
-Requisitions are submitted by employees primarily for supplies, conferences, contractual expenditures or other purchases that can be planned in advance.
+Most of the District's purchase are off State Contracts, County (piggyback) or BOCES bids.
+Requisitions are submitted by employees primarily for supplies, conferences, contractual expenditures or other purchases that can be planned.
 Supervisors, Principals and the Purchasing Agent (Assistant Superintendent for Administrative Services) review all requisitions to ensure the purchase is reasonable and necessary for the District and will verify it is accompanied by appropriate quote or bid information.
 If there are not available appropriations, then the supervisor must request a budget transfer in advance of processing the requisition.

 Once the requisition is approved by the Purchasing Agent, it is converted to a purchase order by the Accounts Payable Clerk and printed.
-Two copies are retained by the Accounts Payable Clerk, one is mailed to the vendor, and two copies are forwarded to the secretary who entered the requisition.
+One copy is emailed or faxed to the vendor then is retained by the Accounts Payable Clerk including the confirmation of receipt, and two copies are forwarded to the secretary who entered the requisition.